punyathorn/Thai-Covid-Discord-Bot-Example/README.md

 # Thai-Covid-Discord-Bot-Example
+## DISCLAIMER
-DISCLAIMER: This may not work if the government has updated it's JSON source
+This may not work any api break changes made by the government and any new discord.py break changes.

+## NOTE
+This project is discontinued.
+I might rewrite it in the future.

 An COVID-19 Checker Discord Bot Example (for Thailand only) made with Discord.py using the DDC OpenData Api provided by the government.